Tetra-Pak-APIs/TetraPak.AspNet/Scenarios.md

 - Staging
 - Development

-As you might have already seen, the ASP.NET configuration system supports a mechanism where you can deplpy different configuration depending on the targeted runtime environment.
-The `appsettings.json` file, found in your project root, is the "base" configuration, used for all runtime environments (including `Production`) but you can easiyly override or add additional configuration that will only be used when you target the `Development` runtime environment, by adding a second appsettings file: `appsettings.Development.json`.
+As you might have already seen, the ASP.NET configuration system supports a mechanism where you can deploy different configuration depending on the targeted runtime environment.
+The `appsettings.json` file, found in your project root, is the "base" configuration, used for all runtime environments (including `Production`) but you can easily override or add additional configuration that will only be used when you target the `Development` runtime environment, by adding a second appsettings file: `appsettings.Development.json`.
 If you need to target more runtime environments you can do so by adding more launch profiles and `appsettings.{name of environment}.json` files as well.

 The launch profiles are configured in the `launchSettings.json` file, found under the sub folder `Properties` in your project.
 Typically it looks something like this: